yatinkalra22/rate-city/README.md

 Test 1:
 Product listing Page:
-- request a list of items from a JSON REST api
+- request a list of items using JSON REST api detailed below.
 - render the table of results to page
 - add ability to paginate the collection